thiendangnn63/BootlegCalendar/README.md

 * The maximum value for reminder input is **40320 minutes** (4 weeks) because it's the maximum value allowed by Google Calendar.
 * If no reminder is specified, it automatically uses the default reminder from Google Calendar (30 minutes before the event).

-*I'm currently not sure if adding the feature to set reminder for individual events is necessary, please let me know!*
-*Also, because I don't have a budget, I limited each user to around 5 syllabi parses, sorry!*

 ---

 The rest is pretty intuitive, shoot me a message on IG if you don't understand something, **@36dtnn**.